 platform drush-aliases).
 You can also configure them manually.

 An environment which is not deployed.
-You can activate an inactive environment from the environment configuration page on Platform.sh Web Interface.
+You can activate an inactive environment from the environment configuration page on the Platform.sh management console.

 An environment which is deployed from the